Climate Impacts Awards: Unlocking urgent climate action by making the health effects of climate change visible

 - materials, including printing and publishing

-- other costs relating to engagement activities that are essential to carry out your research, such as collaborating with people with lived experience, patient involvement (including under-served groups) and community engagement
+- other costs relating to engagement activities that are essential to carry out your research, patient involvement (including under-served groups) and community engagement

 - dissemination of research results and findings arising from Wellcome funded research and workshops.